Rouche/crypto/01-wallet/01-readme.md

 ## 🔒 If You Just Want to Use a Wallet (Personal Use):
+### 0. Chrome extension wallet is safe but two tips for maximizing your safety.

+1. Store your recovery phrase off your computer.
+Write it down on a few pieces of paper and secure those papers somewhere.
+Bonus points if you store your private key somewhere private offline as well.

+2. After setting up your wallet, delete the extension and redownload it.
+This time set it up from a recovery phrase.
+By doing this you verify the accuracy of your recover phrase and avoid a rare bug that can occur where your wallet address does not match your recover phrase.

 ### 1. Software Wallets (Easy and free)
 * Apps: [MetaMask](https://metamask.io/), [Trust Wallet](https://trustwallet.com/), [Coinbase Wallet]()